maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

-Task 4 – Python Libraries & Packaging
+📘 Task 4 – Python Libraries & Packaging
-Introduction
+🔰 Introduction

-This task is part of Week 1 Python assignments and focuses on learning how to build clean, modular, and production-ready Python projects.
+This task is part of Week 1 Python assignments.
+It focuses on learning how to build clean, modular, and production-ready Python projects.

-The main purpose of this task is to help learners understand how Python projects are structured in real-world development using modules, virtual environments, custom packages, and logging.
+The main purpose of this task is to help learners understand how real-world Python projects are structured.
+It introduces important concepts such as:

+Modules

+Virtual environments

+Custom Python packages

+Logging

+Dependency management

-This task also introduces best practices such as dependency management, clean folder organization, and proper documentation, which are essential for professional Python development.
+These practices are very important for professional Python development.

-Objectives of This Task
+🎯 Objectives of This Task

+The objectives of this task are:

 To understand modular programming in Python